-The front panel is easily opened for access to the twelve disk drives, or for removing the server from an equipment rack.
-Using a coin or a flat-blade screwdriver, unscrew the two large panel fasteners on the left and right sides of the face panel.
-Pull outward and down to remove cover.
+The front panel is easily opened for access to the eight disk drives.
+Using a coin or a flat-blade screwdriver, unscrew the two large panel fasteners on the left and right sides of the front panel.
+Pull outward to remove cover.